MerlinStacks/productdesigner/readme.md

 - Ensure all tests pass locally and in CI before releasing.
 - Tag a new release in your version control system for production deployment.
 - Only commit source code and necessary assets (see `.gitignore`).

+## Security

+If you discover a security vulnerability, please see [SECURITY.md](./SECURITY.md) for our responsible disclosure policy and contact instructions.

+We encourage all contributors to follow WordPress security best practices and review the SECURITY.md file before submitting code.

+## FAQ

+### Q: Why can't I see the Personalize button on my product page?
+A: Make sure you have enabled personalization for the product and saved a valid configuration in the Product Personalizer meta box.

+### Q: Why are my uploaded fonts or clipart not appearing?
+A: Check that the file type is allowed and the upload was successful.
+Only admins can upload fonts and clipart.

+### Q: How do I add required fields for customers?
+A: In the admin designer, mark the relevant layer as required in the Properties panel.
+Only required fields will be enforced on the frontend.

+### Q: How do I generate a print-ready file for an order?
+A: In the WooCommerce order view, click the Generate Print-Ready File button in the personalization section for the order item.

+### Q: How do I report a bug or request a feature?
+A: Please open an issue on GitHub or contact support@customkings.com.au.

 ## License
 GPLv2 or later